Tā mātou mahi

 It builds on our work for Rautaki Hanganga o Aotearoa, the New Zealand Infrastructure Strategy, which made recommendations and set objectives for improving New Zealand’s infrastructure system.

-The Minister for Infrastructure has asked the New Zealand Infrastructure Commission, Te Waihanga, to lead this work, but we’ll be working across central and local government, the sector and industry, and with the public to ensure the Plan is enduring.
+The Minister for Infrastructure asked the Commission to lead work on a National Infrastructure Plan, but we’ve been working across central and local government, the sector and industry, and with the public to ensure the Plan is enduring.

 We are required to produce strategic, independent advice on the long-term needs for New Zealand’s infrastructure every five years.
-This advice is delivered to the Minister for Infrastructure, and the Government must develop its response.
+This advice is delivered to the Minister for Infrastructure.
+Government must develop a response to this advice.

-In May 2022, Te Waihanga published New Zealand’s first Infrastructure Strategy, making recommendations for improving New Zealand’s infrastructure system.
-The first monitoring report to track New Zealand’s progress against the Strategy was published in May 2024.
+In May 2022, we published New Zealand’s first Infrastructure Strategy, making recommendations for improving New Zealand’s infrastructure system.

-The National Infrastructure Plan will build on the Strategy and include recommendations to meet New Zealand’s infrastructure challenges.
-It will be delivered to the Minister for Infrastructure in 2025, and the Government will then respond.
+The National Infrastructure Plan will build on the Strategy and includes recommendations to meet New Zealand’s infrastructure challenges.